-If you are not present when scheduled to give your speech and do not have a legitimate reason for being absent (i.e., hospitalization, funeral of close family member), you will receive a 0 for that presentation.
-Additionally, department policy states that in addition to the zero, if a student fails to deliver all four speeches on the assigned date, this will also result in the student automatically receiving an "F" in the course regardless of the student's numerical average.
+If you are not present when scheduled to give your speech and do not have a legitimate reason for being absent (i.e., hospitalization, funeral of immediate family member), department policy states that in addition to the zero that this will also result in the student automatically receiving an "F" in the course regardless of the student's numerical average.
 Only if an absence is excused through the school or the instructor will a student be allowed to make up a speech.
 If you have a legitimate reason for missing, YOU ARE REQUIRED TO MAKE UP YOUR SPEECH THE DAY THAT YOU RETURN.
-This means that you must have your documentation legitimizing your absence and your speech materials ready.
+This means that you must have your documentation verifying the excuse for your absence and your speech materials ready.
 You will be FIRST to present on the day that you return.